UbiquityRobotics/learn2/docs/ez_map/ez_map_intro.rst

 EZ-Map Software Image
 ---------------------

-The EZ-MAP software image is usually delivered via email.
+The EZ-Map software image is usually delivered via email.
 After downloading the `img.xz` file, flash it to a microSD card and insert it into the robot.

+You can read more about our images on this page: :doc:`../requirements/images`.

 If you encounter issues, reach out to `Ubiquity Robotics support <support@ubiquityrobotics.com>`_.

 ..
 Changelogs